‘Dulle Griet’ restoration answers long-held questions about 450 year-old painting

 Another crucial find is that it was not Bruegel himself that wrote the word “Dul” (angry) on the panel.
 It was written later by another painter, meaning that Bruegel himself did not give the painting its now iconic title.

 Finally, the work reveals details that were nearly impossible to see before, such as a stuffed toy, details in the soldiers’ helmet and elements of the landscape in the background.
 The painting’s original depth has also been restored, showing clearly that Griet is larger than the other figures not because she is a giant, as has been suggested, but because she is in the foreground.

-Unfortunately, Belgians will have to wait a year before seeing the new “Dulle Griet”.
+Belgians will have to wait a few months before seeing the new “Dulle Griet”.
 It has been shipped to the Kunsthistorisches Museum in Vienna for the opening of the international celebration marking the 450 anniversary of Bruegel’s death.
-It will return to the Museum Mayer van den Bergh in October of 2019.
+It will return to the Museum Mayer van den Bergh early next year.

 Photo: Museum Mayer van den Bergh Antwerpen, photo courtesy Kik-Irpa Brussel